splanck/vento/README.md

 Here's a roadmap for Vento's development milestones:

 - **0.1.x - Initial Development Phase:**
   These versions are the foundation of Vento, focusing on building and stabilizing core features.
-We are currently in this phase. **Current Version: 0.1.1**
+We are currently in this phase.
+Although this version number is occasionally incremented, there are no actual releases during this phase. **Current Version: 0.1.1**

 - **0.2.x - Feature Incomplete Unstable Public Releases:**
   These releases will expand the feature set and refine existing capabilities, although they may still be unstable.
 They will serve as a platform for gathering user feedback as we enhance Vento's functionality.